platformatic/undici-oidc-interceptor/README.md

       // Provide a refresh token so the interceptor can manage the access token
       refreshToken: '',

-      // Set the status codes that the interceptor should refresh access and
+      // Set an array of status codes that the interceptor should refresh and
-      // retry the request
+      // retry the request on
       retryOnStatusCodes: [401],

       // The domains that this interceptor will manage